-I especially love cooking sausage and other air fryer recipes this way as it keeps your counters from getting grease splatter on them.
+I especially love cooking air fryer breakfast sausage and other air fryer recipes this way as it keeps your counters from getting grease splatter on them.
 Over frying or baking, this is the easiest cleanup for cooking breakfast meat.

-The air fryer makes it so much easier for sausage especially as clean up is such a breeze.
+The air fryer makes it so much easier for making a sausage patty especially as clean up is such a breeze.
 I always hate when bacon or sausage grease splatter makes the kitchen a big mess and with the air fryer, it is much less messy.

 I also love that it keeps my oven free for baking our famous gluten-free cinnamon rolls or gluten-free French toast casserole with cranberries.
 It’s the same reason I also love using my Instant Pot for things like cinnamon roll French toast casserole.